Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Long-time symmetries : non-equilibrium stationary state with MDB

-In the long-time limit the system reaches its non-equilibrium stationary state exponentially fast, so the existence and value of a large deviation function for the cumulated current $\Jcum\equiv \Deltaexch S/t$ are not expected to depend on the initial distribution.
-Appendix \ref{LDRemarks} contains several definitions of large deviation functions.
-Subsection \ref{IneqLargeDeviation} contains a proof that, whatever the definition, a relation like \eqref{InequalitySexch} implies that, if $\Deltaexch S$ has a large deviation function $f_{\Deltaexch S}(\Jcum)$ -- under $\Probst$ but then also under any initial probability distribution -- then \be f_{\Deltaexch S}(\Jcum)-f_{\Deltaexch S}(-\Jcum)=-\Jcum. \ee Our derivation of this fluctuation relation is close to the argument given in Ref.\cite{BodineauDerrida2007} for the large deviation of the cumulated heat current (see \eqref{FRHeatCurrent}).
+Subsection \ref{IneqLargeDeviation} contains a proof that, whatever the definition among the three ones discussed in Appendix \ref{LDRemarks}, a relation like \eqref{InequalitySexch} implies that, if $\Deltaexch S$ has a large deviation function $f_{\Deltaexch S}(\Jcum)$ -- under $\Probst$ but then also under any initial probability distribution -- then \be f_{\Deltaexch S}(\Jcum)-f_{\Deltaexch S}(-\Jcum)=-\Jcum. \ee Our derivation of the fluctuation relation is close to the argument given in Ref.\cite{BodineauDerrida2007} for the large deviation of the cumulative heat current (see \eqref{FRHeatCurrent}).
 It relies on the MDB obeyed by the transition rates.
-Since the opposite of the exchange entropy variation is the specific form which the Lebowitz-Spohn action functional \cite{LebowitzSpohn1999} takes in the presence of MDB, the fluctuation relation \eqref{FTSexch} is in fact a special case of the fluctuation relation satisfied by the action functional for a system with a finite number of configurations under the assumption \eqref{MicroRevCond} of reversibility for configuration jumps and the assumption \eqref{Mirreducible0} that the Markov matrix is irreducible, without the extra assumption of MDB \eqref{MDBexch0}.
+Since the opposite of the exchange entropy variation is the specific form that the Lebowitz-Spohn action functional \cite{LebowitzSpohn1999} takes in the presence of MDB, the fluctuation relation \eqref{FTSexch} is in fact a special case of the fluctuation relation satisfied by the action functional for a system with a finite number of configurations under the assumption \eqref{MicroRevCond} of reversibility for configuration jumps and the assumption \eqref{Mirreducible0} that the Markov matrix is irreducible, without the extra assumption of MDB \eqref{MDBexch0}.